 How are shared folders different with Dropbox Business?

 If your admin allows sharing with non-team members, then you'll still be able to make individual shared folders "team only" as needed.

-Team folders are special types of shared folders that an Admin can create that will automatically appear in the Dropbox of every team member.
-Only admins can create this type of shared folder.
+Team folders are special types of shared folders that can be created by an admin.
+Team folders automatically appear in the Dropbox of every Dropbox Business member.

 If you rename the team folder, it only changes locally for your account—it won't change for anyone else.
 If you changed the name of a team folder on your account but it still appears as the original name in the Team folder section of the Admin Console, this is likely the reason.

 Unfortunately, there isn't a way to rename the team folder for everyone.
 If you wish to use a different name, you'll need to unshare the current team folder, create a new Team folder, and then migrate the files to the new Team folder.

 Dropbox Business membership allows each team member to access the team's quota pool.
 While this does reduce the likelihood that any one team member will go over a storage limit, this doesn't automatically mean team members automatically have access to team shared folders.
 Team members will still need to manually share folders.